AlexanderLapygin/dags/packages/dag-global/README.md

-# Directed Acyclic Graph with global node identification
+# Directed Acyclic Graph with global identification

 This is the core module of the dags monorepo.